 “A pitch deck is a series of words and images that illustrate a venture’s story and business model.
-Pitch decks do three things: they get people to understand, they get people to care, and they get people to take action.
+Pitch decks do three things: they get people to understand, get people to care, and get people to take action.
 Entrepreneurs have used them to raise money, recruit employees, and close customers, partners, and suppliers.
 They are one of the most powerful tools early-stage entrepreneurs have at their disposal.
 They represent everything that is valuable about the startup—the vision, the team behind that vision, the core elements of its business model, and the insights into the customer that the venture plans to take advantage of and the industry that the venture hopes to disrupt.” – Evan Baehr

 So Let’s Break it Down

 Clearly here at Pitch Deck Fire, we use the term “pitch deck” a lot.
 It’s in our company name after all.
-We spend every day working with entrepreneurs to help them put together their best, most effective and most professional pitch decks.
+We spend every day working with entrepreneurs to help them put together their best, most effective and professional pitch decks.
 And, we’ve definitely totally gotten this question before!
 “Why is it called a Pitch Deck?”
 We usually explain what a pitch deck is by breaking down the term into it’s constituent parts “pitch” and “deck.”

 What is a Pitch